Multi-Tenancy in ASP.NET (SaaS Architecture) Application

 Any migrations are applied automatically when the app starts up and are handled by the extension AddAndMigrateTenantDatabases.
 This method will apply any pending migrations to the BaseDbContext and then read the list of tenants.
 Any pending ApplicationDbContext migrations are then applied to tenants in that list if they contain a unique connection string.

-The BaseDbContextFactory is necessary to guide the Entity Framework design time tools when scaffolding new migrations locally.
+The BaseDbContextFactory is necessary to guide the Entity Framework design-time tools when scaffolding new migrations locally.
 You’ll find quick reference EF commands for scaffolding migrations commented in each of the DB contexts.
+In a single database setup, ApplicationDbContextFactory serves the same purpose.

 Next Steps